DoTheEvo/ansible-arch/README.md

 as oppose to more typical ansible use, where you run playbooks on one machine to *change* 143 virtual machines somewhere on the cloud.

-To go from local to remote, edit inventory and remove local entry and add IP of machines you want to *change*.
+To go from local to remote, edit inventory and remove local entries and add IP of machines you want to *change*.

+# Userful stuff

+`systemctl list-units --type=service --state=active`
+`systemctl list-units --type=timer --state=active`
+`ss -tulpn`